Helen Ruffin Reading Bowl

 Read...
 Compete...
 Achieve...

-Meet the 2017 Reading Quiz Bowl Team!
-They are super readers and competitors!
+Meet the 2017 Reading Bowl Team!
+They were super readers and competitors!

 Can I Join Hill City's Team?

 You bet!
-If you are in fourth or fifth grade and love to read, then Reading Quiz Bowl is perfect for you!
+If you are in fourth or fifth grade and LOVE to read, then Reading Bowl is perfect for you!
 Stop by the media center and let Mrs. Hardison know you are interested.

 We actively recruit for the team each Spring.
 Rising fourth and fifth graders are given an opportunity to take home an informational flyer and application.
 This recruitment process takes place again in August to ensure we reach all interested participants.